-The bottom reflector is also made of Armco iron drilled for sodium passage, with about 17% of the cross sectional area for sodium flow.
+The bottom reflector is also made of Armco iron drilled for sodium passage.
+The cross sectional area for sodium flow of the reflector is about 17%.
 The capsule locator plate is 1-3/4 in. thick stainless steel, the top of which has been faced with a 1/4 in. thick sheet of tantalum.
-Sockets are drilled in the tantalum plate on a 0.497 in. triangular pitch to locate the conical capsule bottoms.
-The purpose of the tantalum face on the locator plate is to prevent leaking fuel from soldering the capsule tip to the stainless steel plate in the event plutonium enters the socket.
+Sockets are drilled in the tantalum plate on a 0.497 in. triangular pitch to locate the conical capsule bottom.
+The purpose of the tantalum face on the locator plate is to prevent soldering of the capsule tip to the stainless steel plate in the event leaking plutonium enters the socket.

-The lower part of the reactor vessel is double-walled, with no pipes entering the region.
-The core cannot accidentally be drained of coolant unless there is a leak in both walls of the double containment.
-A small line, by which the vessel may be drained if necessary, extends from the bottom of the catchpot through the sodium inlet pipe.
+The lower part of the reactor vessel is double-walled, with no pipes entering in the region.
+The core cannot be drained of coolant accidentally unless there is a leak in both walls of the double containment.
+A small line extends from the bottom of the catchpot through the sodium inlet pipe by which the vessel may be drained should it become necessary.

 Capsule handles, described below, constitute the upper reflector and also part of the radiation shield.
-Above the vessel sodium outlet the capsule handles have a hexagonal cross section and extend to the top of the vessel.
+Above the vessel sodium outlet the capsule handles have an hexagonal cross section and extend to the top of the vessel.
 The top of the vessel is fitted with a 10 in. slide vacuum valve which will be closed when the reactor is operating.

 An annular shim moving outside the sodium vessel furnishes coarse reactivity control.
-Vernier reactivity control is provided by four separately actuated control rods which are portions of the shim annulus.
+Vernier reactivity control is provided by four separately actuated control rods which are portions of the shim.
 Above and below the shim are stationary steel shields.
-Surrounding these two shields and the shim is a flue which aids in cooling the boronimpregnated graphite immediately outside the flue.
+Surrounding these two shields and the shim is the flue which aids in cooling the boron impregnated graphite immediately outside the flue.
 Figure 2.4 shows a horizontal cross section through the core.
-Figures 2.5, 2.6, 2.7, and 2.8 show the bottom reflector, catchpot and diluent plug, flow divider, and locator plate, respectively.
-Figure 2.9 is a photograph of the vessel.

-(Text continued on page 23)
+Figures 2.5, 2.6, 2.7, and 2.8 show the bottom (Text continues on page 19)